esrf-bliss/Lima/README.rst

 ``````````````
 the **install** script will run cmake, compile and install.

-It accepts input arguments (see below) but it also use the configuration file  **scripts/config.txt**.
+It accepts input arguments (see below) but it also uses a configuration file  **scripts/config.txt**.
 Feel free to update this file for setting a permanent configuration for your own installation.

 Linux::